-5. Based on our discussions with staff, attendance at meetings of the Joint Board and a review of supporting information we have identified the following main risk areas for Tayside Valuation Joint Board.
+5. Based on our discussions with staff, attendance at meetings and a review of supporting information, we have identified the following main audit risk areas for the board.
 We have categorised these risks into financial risks and wider dimension risks.
-The key audit risks, which require specific audit testing, are detailed in Exhibit 1.
+Specific audit testing required on these key audit risks is detailed in Exhibit 1.